 The top 5 girls weekend getaways from Toronto

-Girls weekend getaways from Toronto will let you escape from the city for a little while.
+Girls weekend getaways from Toronto are perfect for you and your gaggle of friends to escape the woes of the city for a little while.
 Whether you're looking to bond over a few bottles of wine or rough it in the wilderness, there's plenty to do just a short drive away.

 Here are my picks for the top girls weekend getaways from Toronto.

-Rent an Airbnb in Prince Edward County, like the colourful Wes Anderson house, or book a room at the adorable June Motel.
-Take a wine tour, rent a bike, visit all the artisanal food and drink producers and then dance the night away at the Hayloft Dancehall.
+There’s hundreds of Airbnb for rent in Prince Edward County, or book a room at the adorable June Motel.
+You can rent bikes, get tipsy on a wine tour, eat all the artisanal food in the area, then dance the night away at the Hayloft Dancehall.

-Toronto might have its share of day spas, but there's nothing like venturing out of town to a relaxing retreat.
-The Nordic-style Scandinave Spa at Blue Mountain is always popular with groups, but if you have a little more cash to burn, consider Ste.
-Anne's Spa in Grafton, Ontario.
+Toronto might have its share of day spas, but there's nothing like venturing to one of the many relaxing retreats out of town.
+The Nordic-style hot spring at Pillar & Post’s 100 Fountain Spa is amazing year-round, if you’re planning a trip to Niagara-on-the-Lake.

-The dollar may not be strong right now, but the shopping always seems better just beyond the border.
-If you don't feel like wandering around the Walden Galleria, there's plenty to see in Buffalo, from premier art galleries to top-notch craft breweries.
+The dollar may not be strongest right now, but the shopping always seems better just beyond the border (American stores know how to throw sales).
+There's plenty to see and do in Buffalo, including gorging on the best of their regional dish: chicken wings.

-Brave Highway 11 on a weekend and drive up to Muskoka.
-Rent a cottage for you and your friends, or venture a bit north of Huntsville and go camping on one of the many pristine lakes in Algonquin Park.
+If you’re the camping kind of crew, brave the highways on on a weekend and drive out to some of the best campsites near Toronto.
+You can hit up one of the many pristine lakes in Algonquin Park, drive about an hour and a half to Balsam Lake, or even further, to Killbear.

-If you're going to Niagara-on-the-Lake, you can cram in lots of culture, drinking, eating and of course, gambling.
-Stay at a locally owned B&B and check out a show at the Shaw Festival.
-Make time to eat and drink at some of the province's best wineries and restaurants too.
+Relish in the ability to eat farm-to-table at one of the great restaurants in Niagara-on-the-Lake.
+Otherwise, you can stay at a locally owned B&B or see a show at the Shaw Festival, between April and October.
+Oh, and of course, drink wine.

 Join the conversation Load comments